material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Let's walk through the life of a Plan.

-1. Create a Runtime.
-1. Create Plans.
-1. Create a Transaction and commit it to the Runtime.
-1. The Runtime creates necessary Executors.
-1. The Executors execute their Plans.

 ### Step 1: Create a Runtime

 Creating a Runtime should be as simple as creating a new instance.
 Many Runtimes may exist in an application.